 - Investiagating the impacts of urbanisation on local climates; the parameterization of urban surfaces in regional climate models.
 Talk to Melissa Hart.

 - How do eddies impact oceanic carbon cycling?
 The student will analyze optical data from autonomous profiling floats, surface satellite observations and ship-based CO2 data.
+There is scope for work at sea.
 Talk to Peter Strutton.

 - Internal gravity waves and mixing in the Southern Ocean.
 The project will bring together recent observations and numerical simulations of internal waves and turbulence in the Southern Ocean to get a deeper understanding of mixing processes in the ocean interior.
 Talk to Maxim Nikurashin.